phthom/IBMCloudPrivate/5-MicroserviceBuilderLab.md

 ## 1. Create your project

-`bx dev create`
+`ic dev create`

 Follow the instructions:

-Log in to IBM Cloud using the bx login command to synchronize your projects with the IBM Cloud dashboard, and to enable the use of IBM Cloud services in your project.
+Log in to IBM Cloud using the ic login command to synchronize your projects with the IBM Cloud dashboard, and to enable the use of IBM Cloud services in your project.
 ?
 Do you wish to continue without logging in? [y/n]> **y** ?
 Select a resource type:
 1. Backend Service / Web App